 This final list of names is used with READ REPORT to get code out of the SAP system.
-This method does read classes and methods out as well as merely REPORTS, for the record.
+This method reads classes and methods out as well as merely REPORTS, for the record.

 Each READ REPORT call produces a file in the temporary folder on the local system.
-This set of files is what Fortify Static Code Analyzer translates and scans, producing an FPR file that you can open with Micro Focus Fortify Audit Workbench.
+This set of files is what Fortify Static Code Analyzer translates and scans, producing an FPR file that you can open with Fortify Audit Workbench.

-"ABAP Properties" on page 194
+"ABAP Properties" on page 203